James (novel): Reviews

-Writing for The New York Times, Dwight Garner praised the novel as more successful than many re-imaginings of famous classics, stating, "What sets 'James' above Everett's previous novels, as casually and caustically funny as many are, is that here the humanity is turned up — way up.
+Writing for The New York Times, Dwight Garner praised the novel as more successful than many reimaginings of famous classics, stating, "What sets 'James' above Everett's previous novels, as casually and caustically funny as many are, is that here the humanity is turned up — way up.
 This is Everett's most thrilling novel, but also his most soulful."
-Writing for The Guardian, Anthony Cummins stated: "James offers page-turning excitement but also off-kilter philosophical picaresque."
+Writing for The Guardian, Anthony Cummins stated: "'James' offers page-turning excitement but also off-kilter philosophical picaresque."
 In the Chicago Review of Books, Garrett Biggs wrote that the "book can be read and enjoyed and written about without the slightest nod to its predecessor".
+In Cleveland Review of Books, the Twain scholar, Matt Seybold, catalogued the ways James was not only attentive to the novel it was loosely adapting, but the enormous body of criticism published in the twentieth century.
+"There’s no way to kill the demon catfish which is Mark Twain’s hypercanonical novel, even if one were so inclined, which I don’t think Everett is," Seybold writes, "The best a critic-dogger might hope to do, more even than I would’ve ever thought possible, is to put a fist in Huck Finn’s throat and leave it there, the two texts made permanent appendages of one another."

 Evan Grillon of the Los Angeles Review of Books was lukewarm in his praise, writing that "it’s more interesting, unfortunately, to consider the architecture and philosophy of James, or to compare Huckleberry Finn to James, than it is to actually read James."
 In a starred review, Kirkus Reviews said of the book, "One of the noblest characters in American literature gets a novel worthy of him."
 Sam Sacks in The Wall Street Journal wrote, "The overwhelming presence of such much meaningless brutality is the most important revision in 'James.'
 'Huckleberry Finn' is a work of great moral seriousness but it's joyously told because it's about freedom—Huck's freedom ..., but ...
 James is a slave and Huck is not, and a slave is by definition never free."
+Writing for Afisha Daily, Russian critic Egor Mikhaylov notes the “equal respectfulness and irreverence” with which Everett approaches Twain’s novel, suggesting that the novel’s use of a dual name for its protagonist may echo Mark Twain’s sketch Sociable Jimmy, whose titular Black boy is sometimes mentioned among the inspirations for Huck Finn.

 James appeared on 33 lists of the best books of the year.